aparrish/mydinosaur/README.md

 ##Installation

-Someday this will be an actual package and there will be installation instructions here.
-Until then, just clone the repository and copy the `mydinosaur` directory where your Python program can see it.
-The required packages are listed in `requirements.txt`; you can install them like so:
+To install with `pip`:

-	$ pip install -r requirements.txt
+	$ pip install -e git+git://github.com/aparrish/mydinosaur.git#egg=mydinosaur

-(Make a virtualenv first!)
+... or just clone this repository and copy the `mydinosaur` directory to a convenient place.
+Dependencies are listed in `requirements.txt`.

 ##Usage